Nekuno/Telephaty_IOS/README.md

 ## Licence

-Telephaty Api IOS is available under the MIT licence.
+Telephaty Api IOS is available under the AGPL-3.0 licence.
 See the LICENCE file for more info.

 Release Notes